Fredogwu2023/InstanHyre-Ltd/README.md

 # InstanHyre-Ltd
-Aproduct Management product on Recruitment Website build to address shortage of skills
+A Product Management product on Recruitment Website build to address shortage of skills